-- Since 2002, Finnish soldiers have been working alongside Allied forces in Afghanistan – first as part of the International Security Assistance Force (ISAF), which completed its mission at the end of 2014, and currently as part of the follow-on Resolute Support Mission (RSM) to further train, assist and advise the Afghan security forces and institutions.
-Finland has also contributed over USD 14 million to the Afghan National Army Trust Fund.
+- From 2002, Finnish soldiers worked alongside Allied forces in Afghanistan – first as part of the International Security Assistance Force (ISAF), which completed its mission at the end of 2014, and later as part of the follow-on Resolute Support Mission (RSM) to further train, assist and advise the Afghan security forces and institutions until its completion in September 2021.
+Finland also contributed over USD 14 million to the Afghan National Army Trust Fund.

 - Finland provides personnel to the NATO-led peacekeeping force in Kosovo (KFOR).